wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 To make things concrete, here is an example substitution taking place in the data set.
 Around mid-November 2008 several media websites reported the following quote from Burmese poet Saw Wai (arrested for one of his poems),

-> "Senior general Than Shwe is foolish with power.
+> "Senior general Than Shwe is foolish with power."

 and a smaller number of media websites, and blogs, reported the following,

-> "Senior general Than Shwe is **crazy** with power.
+> "Senior general Than Shwe is **crazy** with power."

 The word *foolish* is acquired at an average of 8.94 years old, appears 675 times in the data set, has a Clustering coefficient of $8.2 \times 10^{-3}$ and is 7 letters long.
 The word it was replaced with, *crazy*, is acquired on average at 5.22 years old, appears about 4.1k times in the data set, has a Clustering coefficient of $1.7 \times 10^{-3}$, and is 5 letters long.